 We needed a really meaty example and James Snell came up with the idea of hand/arm gesture recognition.
 If we could reliably recognise a set of gestures, we could easily connect the watch via Bluetooth HID to a laptop and control Powerpoint, or in fact any app.

-We hit some roadblocks and reached out the TensorFlow Micro team via long term friend of NodeConf EU, Myles Borins.
+We hit some roadblocks and reached out to the TensorFlow Micro team via long-term friend of NodeConf EU, Myles Borins.
 As the Microcontroller version of TensorFlow Lite is still marked experimental, we naturally had a few issues with docs; the move to TensorFlow 2.0; plus various bugs and limitations.
 Between deep dives into the source code by the team (Open Source FTW) and guidance from the TensorFlow team (Thanks to Pete, Ian and Tiezhen!), we quickly got a model working well and detecting gestures.
 We have also submitted some patches and improvements back to TensorFlow.

 Bias and ML

 Avoiding bias is always important and the same is obviously true when building Machine Learning models.
 While you might think that something as simple as clapping is universal, it too is affected by culture.
 So the team factored that in from the start.

 We now have that trained model baked into every Bangle.js at NodeConf EU.